- You need good credit score to qualify for this card.

 Highlights

-• Earn up to 150,000 Bonus Amplify Rewards Points when you spend $12,000 on eligible purchases within the first 12 months from card approval.
+- Up to 150,000 Bonus Amplify Rewards Points earned upon spending $12,000 on eligible purchases within the first 12 months from card approval.

 Pros